This article by carafem’s President Christopher Purdy, originally appeared in the Huffington Post on November 21, 2016.

 Second, since one in every three women in the US will have an abortion in her lifetime, we believe it is important to stand up and support women in a practical way.
 One of the best ways we can do that is by allowing our actions to speak for themselves.
 When there was a call for these kinds of services, we answered by bringing family planning and abortion care to Atlanta.

-Third, we felt we could do better.
-Long lines, limited availability, and outdated practices are unfortunately common in health care. carafem is bucking this trend by focusing on the what our clients have asked for.
+Third, we work to provide services that are better than all other medical experiences.
+Whether you’re visiting urgent care or your regular doctor — you may often be faced with long wait times, limited availability, and outdated practices. carafem is bucking this trend by focusing on the what our clients have asked for.
 Want a next-day, evening or even weekend appointment?
 No problem.
 We do that.
 Want to call us late at night or early in the morning, even on the weekend?
 We are here.
 Can’t take time away from work or home responsibilities but need care?
 Nearly all of our appointments take less than an hour.
 What about cost?
 Our pricing is lower than the national average, we take insurance, and we work with low-income women to provide funding options.
 All this because we respect our clients and feel they deserve professional, flexible and contemporary health care provided by medical professionals who truly care.

 So, why Atlanta?
 Because women in the South us asked for it.
 We look forward to continuing to provide 5 star family planning and abortion care and are excited to answer the next call…wherever that may be.